Sam DeCavalcante: New Jersey mob boss

-The "DeCavalcante Papers"
+"DeCavalcante Papers"

 From 1961 to 1965, DeCavalcante was the subject of a Federal Bureau of Investigation (FBI) investigation known as the "Goodfella Tapes" or the "DeCavalcante Papers".
 The FBI used wiretaps and bugs at four locations in New Jersey and Pennsylvania, including the office of DeCavalcante's Kenilworth plumbing supply firm, to record conversations among DeCavalcante and his associates which revealed detailed information on the day‐to‐day operations of the Mafia and crimes including labor racketeering, corruption, loansharking and murder.
 The other locations where electronic surveillance was utilized were the Best Sales Co., a company in Newark controlled by Gerardo Catena, the Penn Jersey Vending Co. in Philadelphia, owned by Angelo Bruno, and a building known as "the Barn", located at the rear of a restaurant on U.S. Route 22 in Mountainside.
 The investigation confirmed claims by cooperating witness Joe Valachi, provided crucial information on La Cosa Nostra, and revealed the existence of the Mafia Commission.
 One Justice Department official described the "DeCavalcante Papers" as a report just as crucial as Valachi's disclosures.
 During these conversations, DeCavalcante repeatedly referred to himself as the "father" (boss) of his "borgata" (crime family).
-However, since no court order was issued for the wiretaps, none of tapes could be used to indict DeCavalcante.
+However, since no court order was issued for the wiretaps, none of the tapes could be used to indict DeCavalcante.

 Among the eight murders discussed by DeCavalcante and his associates were the 1951 shooting of Willie Moretti in Cliffside Park, and the 1962 hand grenade killing of Charles "Cadillac Charlie" Cavallaro in Youngstown, Ohio.
 In one conversation, involving DeCavalcante and three others on February 23, 1963, DeCavalcante agreed with Angelo DeCarlo that the method of Moretti's murder was distasteful.
-Each of the four men were also critical of the method used to assassinate Cavallaro as his 4 year-old son was also killed in the explosion.
+Each of the four men were also critical of the method used to assassinate Cavallaro as his 4-year-old son was also killed in the explosion.
 It was indicated that the use of hand grenades had since been forbidden by the Mafia.
 In another conversation in 1964, DeCavalcante and two others discussed methods of body disposal, with a car crusher, a garbage compactor and a device capable of turning a human corpse into a "meatball" being mentioned.
 In 1965, he forbade the killing of an African-American construction worker who had assaulted the son of a Mafioso with a shovel in a fight because the construction worker was a Black Muslim and DeCavalcante feared a war between the Nation of Islam and the Mafia.